 It is difficult to indicate the time span between the filing of a lawsuit and a final decision.
 Unless settled, it is most likely that cases of this type will be appealed and thereby tried at two instances.
 Owing to formal issues in respect of accepting a case as a class action, such cases will normally require more time than individually filed cases.

 The prospectus liability action BankTrelleborg was commenced on 14 February 2008 and decided by the Supreme Court in 27 January 2012.
-The case on land registration fees was initiated on 12 August 2011 and judgment was rendered at first instance by the Eastern High Court on 27 May 2019.
-The case is under appeal to the Supreme Court.
+The case on land registration fees was initiated on 12 August 2011 and judgment was rendered by the Supreme Court on 15 June 2020.
 The Amagerbanken class action was initiated in 2013 and was decided at first instance in 2018 and has not been appealed.
 In comparison, an older landmark prospectus liability action concerning Hafnia (which was not a class action but two individual claims) was filed in 1997 and a final judgment was rendered by the Supreme Court in 2002.

 i Types of action available